kshitij86/TOC/README.md

 # TOC

-Practicals related to Theory Of Computation.
+Code for practical problems related to Theory Of Computation.

 ## List of Practicals
 - [x] Check whether a string of parenthesis is balanced or not